 The minor in Spatial Information Management provides students with fundamental geospatial skills in natural resource management.
 Geographic information systems, global positioning systems, and remote sensing are key tools for the workforce of the 21st Century.

 This minor is designed for students desiring to gain technical skills and to increase their employment potential in an applied area.
-The SIMs minor has a broad interdisciplinary appeal due to the ability to adapt and use these technologies in many disciplines.
+The Spatial Information Management minor has a broad interdisciplinary appeal due to the ability to adapt and use these technologies in many disciplines.

 Effective Fall 2007